bharathklogan/MLND/projects/image_recognition/README.md

 ## Data Validation

-Data will be validated as per the requirements i.e.,
+Data will be validated as per the given requirements i.e.,

 	1. Valid utf-8 characters for the hotel name.
 	2. Valid url.